I mainly work at the University of Bristol, but have a few sidelines too.

 - Current work is with quadcopter/drone applications and autonomy.

-- I also help my brother do clever things with his company 101 Aerial.
+- I also help my brother do clever things with birds and drones with his company 101 Environmental.

 - Trained with Teach First, aiming to address educational inequality in the UK.